tokenrove/build-your-own-shell/stage_2.md

 http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_07

+Did you know about `<>`?
+That's something I only learned when I wrote this workshop.
+Note there's also `>|` which interacts with the shell's `noclobber` option, which I haven't bothered to implement.

 Note that `!`, which you added in stage 1, may appear only at the start of a pipeline, and affects the return value of the whole pipeline.